 Executes maven with the pom.xml file in b within r updating snapshots according to u with clean and install targets.

+maven(Path r, String b, sequenceOf(String) a, Boolean u)

+Executes maven with the pom.xml file in b within r updating snapshots according to u with additional maven arguments in a (only one out of “-U” and u is considered, shall not contain “-s” or a local repository property).

 maven(Path r, sequenceOf(String) t)

 Executes maven with the pom.xml file in r with given targets t.